-The Hindu BusinessLine reports that, in the past 4-5 months, over 40,000 SHVS diesel variants of the Ciaz and Ertiga have already hit the road.
 The Ciaz and Ertiga have a monthly sales average of around 5,000 and 6,000 units respectively of which more than 50% is accounted for by the mild hybrid variants.
-It’s to be noted that sales of regular diesel variants of the Ciaz and Ertiga were halted to make way for diesel SHVS.
+In a statement released by the company today, it was revealed that the total sales till date of SHVS vehicles has crossed the 1 lakh mark.

 The SHVS comprises an Integrated Starter Generator (ISG), heavy duty battery, brake energy regeneration and idle start-stop.
 The ISG is capable of providing torque assistance to the 90 PS 1.3-litre diesel engine under acceleration.
 It also generates electricity from the lost kinetic energy during deceleration.
 The technology offers noticeable improvement in fuel economy.

-Incentives like central government’s FAME (Faster Adoption and Manufacturing of hybrid and Electric vehicles) subsidy and Delhi government’s reduced tax of 5% (from 12.5%) for electric and hybrid vehicles are expected to boost the sales of Maruti’s SHVS models.
+Incentives like central government’s FAME (Faster Adoption and Manufacturing of hybrid and Electric vehicles) subsidy and Delhi government’s reduced tax of 5% (from 12.5%) for electric and hybrid vehicles are expected to boost the sales of Maruti’s SHVS models even further.